You want smart political talk without the meltdowns?

 So it's in everyone's best interest to make a deal, which I think it will be hard to make, but will happen.

-Yeah, I agree that the uh trade war is not going to come to a much worse level than it is now.
+Yeah, I agree that the trade war is not going to come to a much worse level than it is now.

-So then once people's fears are allayed and the stock market begins to take on some momentum and the dollar firms overseas, then I suggested that uh if it all kicks in the way President Trump's uh vision has it kicking in, that Trump will go into Ronald Reagan territory.
+So then once people's fears are allayed and the stock market begins to take on some momentum and the dollar firms overseas, then I suggested that if it all kicks in the way President Trump's vision has it kicking in, that Trump will go into Ronald Reagan territory.

-Remember, Reagan in his second term was celebrated after a bumpy first term after Carter destroyed uh the American economy.
+Remember, Reagan in his second term was celebrated after a bumpy first term after Carter destroyed the American economy.

 It took a while for Reagan to put it back together.

-It's the same statement of recession for the first two years.
+We suffered a recession for the first two years.

-It's it took Reagan two years to get his economic bill passed, and that killed him in the midterms.
+It took Reagan two years to get his economic bill passed, and that killed him in the midterms.

 That's right.

-So they took him off the map for about uh three quarters of a year, as they wrote in killing Reagan.
+So they took him off the map for about three quarters of a year, as they wrote in killing Reagan.

-Just turned He didn't he didn't just ignore them, Bill.
+He didn't just ignore them, Bill.

 He lied and said that they didn't exist.